QubitPi/athena/README.md

 Athena comes with a pre-configured [example application][example application] to help you get started and serve as a jumping-off-point for building your own web service using Athena.
-The example application lets you upload and download books you love to read, and picks up where [Swift's quick-start tutorial][Swift's quick-start tutorial] leaves off.
+The example application lets you upload and download books you love to read, and picks up where [Swift's quick-start tutorial][OpenStack Swift's quick-start tutorial] leaves off.

 Features
 --------